 How does Docker work?

 Let’s say we have a system with an Ubuntu OS with Docker installed on it.
-Docker can run any flavor of OS on top of it.
-As long as they’re all based on the same kernel, in this case Linux. if the underlying operating system is Ubuntu Docker can run a container based on another distribution like Debian, Fedora, Susi or CentOS.
-Each Docker container only has the additional software that we just talked about previously which makes these operating systems different.
+Docker can run any flavor of OS on top of it as long as they’re all based on the same kernel, in this case, Linux.
+If the underlying operating system is Ubuntu, Docker can run a container based on another distribution like Debian, Fedora, Susi, or CentOS.
+Each Docker container only has the additional software that we just talked about previously, i.e., the software that makes these operating systems different.

 So that brings us to the differences between virtual machines and containers, something that we tend to do, especially those from a virtualization background.
 As you can see on the right, in the case of Docker, we have the underlying hardware infrastructure, then the operating system and Docker installed on the OS.
 Docker can then manage the containers that run with libraries and dependencies alone.

 This overhead causes higher utilization of underlying resources as there are multiple virtual operating systems and kernels running.
-The virtual machines also consume higher disk space as each VM is heavy, and it’s usually in gigabytes in size, whereas Docker containers are lightweight, and they’re usually in megabytes in size.
-This allows Docker containers to boot up faster, usually in a matter of seconds, whereas virtual machines as we know take minutes to boot up as it needs to boot up the entire operating system.
+The virtual machines also consume higher disk space as each VM is heavy and it’s usually gigabytes in size, whereas Docker containers are lightweight and they’re usually megabytes in size.
+This allows Docker containers to boot up faster, usually in a matter of seconds, whereas virtual machines, as we know, take minutes to boot up as it needs to boot up the entire operating system.

-So how is it done?
-There are a lot of containerized versions of applications readily available as of today.
-So most organizations have their products containerized and available in a public Docker registry called Docker Hub, or Docker store already.
-For example, you can find images of the most common operating systems, databases, and other services.
+There are a lot of containerized versions of applications readily available today.
+So most organizations have their products containerized and available in a public Docker registry called Docker Hub already.
+For instance, you can find official images of the most commonly used operating systems, databases, and other services.

 If you look at it, traditionally, developers developed applications.
 Then they hand it over to the Ops team to deploy and manage it in production environments.
-They do that by providing a set of instructions such as information about how the host must be set up, what prerequisites are to be installed on the host, and how the dependencies are to be configured, etc.
+They do that by providing a set of instructions, such as information about how the host must be set up, what prerequisites are to be installed on the host, how the dependencies are to be configured, etc.